College of St. John–Roxas: K-12 years (2012-present)

 In June 2017, a series of transition and new appointments paved the way for better service.
 A new organizational chart was created and a more vibrant strategic plan directed school's operations and system.
 Mr. Christopher Obispado was appointed as vice chancellor for administration, Mr. Joey Arroyo as vice chancellor for academics and Mr. Xerxes Malaga as vice chancellor for PEARL.
 In October 2017, Ms. Angeline Marcelino was appointed as the new principal of the Basic Education Unit.

-On June 2018, Br.
-Narciso S. Erguiza, FSC became its President and Ms. E. Regina V. Dabao retained her position as the Chancellor.
+In June 2018, Br.
+Narciso S. Erguiza, FSC became its president and Ms. Evita Regina V. Dabao retained her position as the Chancellor.
 Ms. Kristine Joy Sauler was appointed as the Vice Chancellor for Students and Mission.
 The school became a member of Lasallian Schools Supervision Services Association.
 The same year, it was granted an Institutional Development and Innovation Grants (IDIG) fund for Research and school development and had implemented Robotics Program.

 In the year 2019, the school instituted the designation of the three Associate Principals for Primary, Intermediate, and Secondary.
 They were Ms. Genebe B. Gayo, Ms. Raziel Q. Cabalonga, and Ms. Marriza J. Delogar respectively.
 Alongside, Sir Genesis Ambrocio was elected as the President of the PTCA, Transition as well in the Presidency of the Board of Trustees happened in this year as Engr.
 Antonio Balgos assumed the position.
-In the midst of the pandemic and as the world grapple into mitigating its effect, the school welcomed a new leadership in the person of Dr. Joey D. Arroyo as the new appointed President – Chancellor by the Board of Trustees.
+In the midst of the pandemic and as the world grapple into mitigating its effect, the school welcomed a new leadership in the person of Dr. Joey D. Arroyo as the new appointed President – Chancellor by the board of trustees.

 In 2023 the full face to face classes was implemented.
 The High School department garnered the Most Outstanding Private School for High School – Small School Category in the Tinimakasan Awarding Ceremony.
 Sir Judy J. Daliva was appointed as the Director for Student Affairs, directly working with the rest of the administrators.
 For the Board of Trustees, the Presidency was assumed by Ms. Jessica O. Yu.
 This school year, 2024 – 2025, to efficiently manage the growing population of the school, offices and administrators were installed.
 The school reverted its Vice Chancellors to work closely with the President – Chancellor.
-For Vice Chancellor for Academics and Reseach, Ms. Angeline B. Marcelino, for Vice Chancellor for Students and Mission, Sir Judy J. Daliva, and for Vice Chancellor for Administrative Support and Services, Ms. Lalaine F. Luza.
-Succeeding the position of Ms. Angeline Marcelino as the High School Principal was Ms. Marriza Delogar while Ms. Raziel Q. Cabalonga continuously serves as the Principal for the Grade School.
+For Vice Chancellor for Academics and Research, Ms. Angeline B. Marcelino, for Vice Chancellor for Students and Mission, Sir Judy J. Daliva, and for Vice Chancellor for Administrative Support and Services, Ms. Lalaine F. Luza.
+Succeeding the position of Ms. Angeline Marcelino as the High School Principal was Ms. Marriza Delogar-Albina while Ms. Raziel Q. Cabalonga continuously serves as the Principal for the Grade School.

+In November 2025, Ms. Dabao returned as acting President-Chancellor until the appointment of Dr. Consolacion Advincula Feca in March 2026.
+On April 30, the school appointed Sr. Darwin S. Borreros as Junior High School Associate Principal and Sr. Johbert T. Flores as Senior High School Associate Principal, thus succeeding Ms. Albina as principal and splitting the role of the High School principal, while Ms. Cabalonga retained her role as the Grade School Associate Principal.